globulus/simi/README.md

 # Šimi - an awesome programming language
 Šimi (*she-me*) is small, object-oriented programming language that aims to combine the best features of Python, Ruby, JavaScript and Swift into a concise, expressive and highly regular syntax. Šimi's interpreted nature and built-in metaprogramming operators allow the code to be updated at runtime and features to be added to the language by anyone!

 You can run Šimi on any machine that has JVM by invoking the Simi JAR, which involves virtually all servers and desktop computers.
 There's also native support for devices running [Android](https://github.com/globulus/simi-android) or [iOS](https://github.com/globulus/simi-ios).
+You can also [write a server in Šimi!](https://github.com/globulus/simi-sync/web)

 What Šimi offers:
 * Modern, powerful and expressive syntax.